elenazavala/elenazavala/README.md

-### Hi there 👋
+### ✨ Hi there ✨

-i'm Elena, a compSci student from 🇵🇾 at KU!
+i'm Elena, a junior compSci student.
 I love igniting my creative self by turning science and technology into an art.

-I think that art is an essential investment in STEM and innovation, and I have always had a passion for creative practices such as dance, the movie & film industry and digital art.
-Crossovering creative skills with technology, innovation, research and science is what I enjoy.
-I aim to be an exemplar of someone that is capable of merging the magic of computer science with their artistic avocations and creative passions
+Art is an essential investment in STEM and innovation, and I have always had a passion for creative practices such as dance, the movie & film industry and digital art.
+Crossovering these creative skills with technology, innovation, research and science is what I enjoy doing.
+I aim to be an exemplar of someone that is capable of merging the magic of computer science with their artistic avocations and creative passions !

 I’m currently learning web development and game development, using React.js and Unity!